nyathirak/nyathirak/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, I am Christine Nyathira, a software developer and cloud engineer.
 I majored in Computer Networking and Security.
-I am a Certified AWS Solutions Architect and Certified in Cybersecurity.
+I am Certified in Cybersecurity and a Certified AWS Solutions Architect.

-I am a full-stack software developer and DevOps Cloud Engineer with four years of experience working as a Software Engineer in cross-functional teams.
 My technology stack involves Tailwind CSS, Alpine JS, Laravel PHP, Livewire, MySQL, Javascript, Angular, Python and, HTML/CSS/Bootstrap.
+I am adept as a full-stack software developer and DevOps Cloud Engineer with four years of experience collaborating in cross-functional teams.
 Besides programming, I have an immense interest in debunking true crime.

-- 🔭 I’m currently working on a legal management systems
+- 🔭 I’m currently working on a legal management system
 - 💬 Talk to me about cloud computing, security, career, and podcasts
 - 📫 How to reach me: nyathirakanga@gmail.com
 - 😄 Pronouns: BaddieinTech/She/Her/Hers